 Why is now the best time to install solar panels?

-The number one reason is because every time you pay your electric bill, you are paying almost double what you should for your electric!
+The number one reason is that every time you pay your electric bill, you are paying almost double what you should for your electricity!
 The cost per watt installed for a solar array has never been cheaper, and never will be again.
 With increases in utility rates from traditional utilities and increased demand, the cost will continue to rise.
-Also, the 30% Investment Tax Credit (ITC) is only available through 2019.
+Also, the 26% Investment Tax Credit (ITC) is only available through 2022.
 Now is the most affordable time to go solar.

 Will I lose power when my panels aren’t producing?